GLOBAL MARKETS-Stocks rally on vaccine hopes, crude oil gains

 Gold prices held above $1,800 an ounce as the surge in coronavirus cases and renewed U.S.-China tensions bolstered safe-haven demand, but the rally in stocks capped the advance.

-(Reporting by Marc Jones and Herbert Lash, additional reporting by Karen Brettell in New York; Editing by Steve Orlofsky)
+(Reporting by Marc Jones and Herbert Lash; additional reporting by Karen Brettell in New York; Editing by Steve Orlofsky, Richard Chang and Leslie Adler)